minierparedes/minierpardes-portfolio-blog/src/pages/blog/heros-journey.md

 ---
 # A hero's Journey

-This is my journey to mastering data structures and algorithms, both for myself,helpinng further develop my coding and analitical skills, as well as for being able to have an opportunity at\*\* cracking the coding interview\*\*.
+This is my journey to mastering data structures and algorithms, both for myself, helping further develop my coding and analitical skills, as well as for being able to have an opportunity at\*\* cracking the coding interview\*\*.
 I plan to record my daily grid, working withLeetCode and its platform of coding challenges.

 The materials and resources I will be using are: